GrantMcConachie/depasquale-lab.github.io/_members/brian-depasquale.md

 ## Science Writing

-In addition to doing science, I sometimes write about other people’s science.
+I sometimes write about other people’s science.
 Below are some examples I have contributed to the Simon's Collaboration on the Global Brain.

 - [A New Era for the Neuroscience of Social Behavior](https://www.simonsfoundation.org/2022/12/15/a-new-era-for-the-neuroscience-of-social-behavior/) (news and commentary on Willmore et al Nature 2022, Pereira et al Nature Methods 2022, & Nair et al BioRxiv 2022)
-- [Searching for Shapes in Neural Activity](https://www.simonsfoundation.org/2022/04/28/searching-for-shapes-in-neural-activity/)(news and commentary on Gardner et al Nature 2022 & Nieh, Schottdorf et al Nature 2021)
+- [Searching for Shapes in Neural Activity](https://www.simonsfoundation.org/2022/04/28/searching-for-shapes-in-neural-activity/) (news and commentary on Gardner et al Nature 2022 & Nieh, Schottdorf et al Nature 2021)
 - [Hippocampal Replay: Reflection on the Past or Planning for the Future](https://www.simonsfoundation.org/2021/11/30/hippocampal-replay-reflection-on-the-past-or-planning-for-the-future/) (news and commentary on Gillespie et al Neuron 2021)
 - [Scoring the Brain: How Benchmark Datasets and Other Tools are Solving Key Challenges in Neuroscience](https://www.simonsfoundation.org/2021/08/25/scoring-the-brain-how-benchmark-datasets-and-other-tools-are-solving-key-challenges-in-neuroscience/)
 - [Geometrical Thinking Offers a Window Into Computation](https://www.simonsfoundation.org/2021/04/07/geometrical-thinking-offers-a-window-into-computation/) (news and commentary on Bernardi, Benna et al Cell 2020 & Russo et al Neuron 2020)